 The ICER Value Assessment Framework describes the conceptual framework and set of associated methods that guide the development of ICER evidence reports.
 ICER reports are intended to support deliberation on medical policies related to health services (e.g., tests or treatments) and delivery system interventions (e.g., preventive programs, changes to the organization of medical personnel).
 To inform these kinds of medical policies, the ICER value framework takes a population-level perspective as opposed to trying to serve as a shared decision-making tool to be used by individual patients and their clinicians.
 Taking a population perspective implies that the ICER value framework seeks to analyze evidence in a way that supports population-level decisions and policies, such as broad guidelines on appropriate care, pricing, insurance coverage determinations, and payment mechanisms.
-A value framework intended to support decisions about the care of individual patients requires a structure that invites weighting of benefits, harms, and costs from the individual patient's perspective.
+A value framework intended to support decisions about the care of individual patient's perspective.
 There is an important need for better evidence-based shared decision-making tools for individual patients and clinicians, but this is not the primary intended purpose of the ICER value framework or of ICER reports.